 You can also try out Blacks Beach.
 You can get there by parking at the Torrey Pines Glider Port parking and walking from there, but be careful, it’s definitely not the mellowest of treks down and many people have gotten hurt or rescued from the bluffs.
 The Beach is really secluded, so it really doesn’t pull in as much beachgoers as it should for how beautiful it is (but it does tend to pull in quite a few really good surfers).

-The surf at Torrey pines is pretty nice, but beware of bluff erosion as well as the usual unseen water hazards (rocks/ reefs) beneath some of the breaks – you should never really surf alone.
-The surf at Blacks is famously good, but probably shouldn’t make the list as an “uncrowded” surf break.
-The special underwater topography of this spot really pulls in the swell – expect surf here to be at least 1-2’ bigger than other spots on most days; sometimes much, much larger than other spots.
+The surf at Torrey Pines parking area is pretty decent, usually can’t complain.
+But the surf at Blacks is another beast.
+The special underwater topography of this spot really pulls in the swell – expect surf here to be at least 1'-2’ bigger than other spots on most days; sometimes much, much larger than other spots.
+There will be very talented surfers in the water here, not really recommended for anyone who is not an advanced level surfer.
+Side note- it probably shouldn’t make this list as an “uncrowded” surf break

 #4 "Rock Piles"